tfachada/thesist/template/main.typ

   // *- Define as "none" (without quotation marks) if unneeded

-  // Optional extra page to show before the acknowledgments.
+  // [Optional] Extra page to show before the acknowledgments.
 Use it if you want to include a special dedication, quote, etc. Comment or set to none to ignore.
   extra-page: include("Beginning/Extra-page.typ"),

+  // [Optional] Add a spine at the end of the document if you want to print your thesis.
+  printable: false,

   // Set the chapter heading style